Think of yourself as a seed, deep in the Earth’s dark soil…

-For example, I used to get great joy from horseback riding so last year I leased a horse.
 Twice a week I dragged my butt out to the barn and took Cody for a spin in the woods.
-Secretly, I was bored and a bit annoyed at myself for creating this commitment.
+Secretly, I was bored to tears and a bit annoyed at myself for creating this commitment.
 But I thought that horse back riding in the woods should bring me joy so I kept at it for far longer than I should have.

 Then collect words and pictures and poems and songs….

 Collect with abandon.
 If it whispers to you of happiness, pull it closer.
-Print and clip pictures that inspire you (or use Pinterest.
-If you don’t know how, my friend Tanya is the Digital Sophisticate and she has blogged all about it).
+Print and clip pictures that inspire you.

-This can be an actual thing: like the grease-covered toaster you inherited from Aunt Hilda that burns every piece of bread that’s ever been dumped in it gullet, or it can be an emotion or a behavior (like being snotty with your mother when ever she comments on your clothing.
+This can be an actual thing: like the grease-covered toaster you inherited from Aunt Hilda that burns every piece of bread that’s ever been dumped in its gullet, or it can be an emotion or a behavior (like being snotty with your mother whenever she comments on your clothing.
 Yes, I know she was snotty first.
 Let it go.)

 Keep a running list of things to release.
 Fill notebooks and journals.
 Hoard only spaciousness and levity.

 The only thing I ask is that you do this work by hand.
-There is a special connection between your hand and the page that is not replicated by typing on the computer.
+There’s a special connection between your hand and the page that’s not replicated by typing on the computer.
 Plus, I want you to have a real-world, pulp-and-fiber, touchable document.